-Dr. Feinstone has everything, a beautiful wife and a successful career in dentistry; but when he discovers his wife's affair, he realizes that behind every clean, white surface lies the stench of decay.
+Dr. Feinstone has everything, a beautiful wife and a successful career in dentistry, but, when he discovers his wife in an affair, he realizes that behind every clean, white surface lies the stench of decay.
 Having gone insane, he enacts cruel dental torture on his patients.Written by

 Jason Borchers <email@example.com>

 There is one deleted scene.
 The character of Maria was the housekeeper.
 There is a scene in which she comes to clean the house, and finds the pool boy dying out by the pool (where Corbin slashed him).
 When he tries to get her help, she is scared by his bloody aspect, and falls back in the swimming pool, and drowns.
 This scene was cut from the movie.
 See more »

 (at around 14 mins) When the dog attacks Dr. Feinstone you see in the shadow the cameraman and a other crew member.
 See more »

 Definitely a B-movie, but one of the more enjoyable ones...